amit-barman/covid19livetracker/README.md

 # what is covid19livetracker ?

-covid19 live tracker is a simple website site written in php and mysql this website using api for fetch data and give live covid-19 reports cases data of all over the world.
+covid19 live tracker is a simple webapp written in php with mysql.
+This website using api to fetch and show covid-19 live data of all over the world.

 ## features